AlexBHarley/deepstream.io-website/src/tutorials/core/pubsub-events/readme.md

 The listen-callback is called with `isSubscribed = true` once a matching event is subscribed to for the first time and with `isSubscribed = false` once the last subscriber for a matching event unsubscribes.

 Listening also keeps state.
 Registering as a listener for a pattern that already has matching subscriptions will call the callback multiple times straight away, once for every matching subscription.

-{{#infobox "important"}}
-At the moment, listening is limited to subscriptions made on the same deepstream server.
-Subscriptions made on other servers within a cluster are not propagated.
-This is feature is comming soon.
-{{/infobox}}